kaazing/java.client/ws/doc/p_dev_java_secure.md

 There are two methods used in ChallengeHandler:

--   `canHandle(ChallengeRequest challengeRequest)` determines if the challenge handler can handle the authentication scheme required by the Gateway (for example, Basic, Application Basic, Negotiate, Application Negotiate, or Application Token).
+-   `canHandle(ChallengeRequest challengeRequest)` determines if the challenge handler can handle the authentication scheme required by the Gateway (for example, Basic, Application Basic, Negotiate, or Application Token).
 The method takes a ChallengeRequest object containing a challenge and returns true if the challenge handler has the potential to respond meaningfully to the challenge.
 If this method determines that the challenge handler can handle the authentication scheme, it returns true and the `handle()` method is used.
 If this method returns false, the ChallengeHandler class (that contains all of the registered individual ChallengeHandler objects) continues looking for a ChallengeHandler to handle the request.
 -   `handle(ChallengeRequest challengeRequest)` handles the authentication challenge by returning a challenge response.
 Typically, the challenge response invokes a login handler to collect user credentials and transforms that information into a ChallengeResponse object.
 The ChallengeResponse sends the credentials to the Gateway in an Authorization header and notifies the Gateway on what challenge handler to use for future requests.
 If `handle()` cannot create a challenge response, it returns `null`.

 For information about each authentication scheme type, see [Configure the HTTP Challenge Scheme](https://github.com/kaazing/gateway/blob/develop/doc/security/p_authentication_config_http_challenge_scheme.md).